marmarinos/marmarinos/README.md

 - 👋 Hi, I’m @marmarinos.
 Im taking my first steps in the field of software development .
 I can be quite thirsty with knowledge!
 - 👀 I’m interested in pretty much everything!
-Especially business and anything tech related!
+Especially business, machinery and anything tech related!
 - 🌱 I’m currently learning life!
 Every single day.
 Also some frontend and some java.
 - 💞️ I’m looking to collaborate on anything that will make me  better!